W is for Woonona

 Woonona’s historical claim to fame is that it was the place where Captain Cook first attempted to land on Australian soil.
 Rough seas prevented the landing party coming to shore, and they continued to head north to Botany Bay.

 There is a small shopping area at “the Circle” at East Woonona where there is a newsagent, a bottle shop (AKA liquor store), a couple of fish and chip shops, a bakery and a small supermarket.
 There is (was) also a hair salon.

-Woonona itself has a largish shopping precinct with an IGA Supermarket, a McDonalds, a very large RSL Club which includes a gym and many speciality shops.
+Woonona itself has a larger shopping precinct with an IGA Supermarket, a McDonalds, a very large RSL Club which includes a gym.
+There are also many small speciality shops.
 This shopping centre runs along both sides of the Highway and parking can be a bother.
 There is a car park in the street that runs parallel to the Highway on the eastern side.

 It is well serviced by restaurants, and Samara’s (a Lebanese restaurant) is one of my favourites.
 They serve great food, and there is an amiable vibe.
-There is also a very good Thai place and terrific sushi place – Moon Sushi a bit further north.
+There is also a very good Thai place and terrific sushi place – Moon Sushi.

 If you are looking for coffee close to the beach, there is a cafe at 1 Park Road which has gone through a few iterations.
 Right now it’s called North Break Cafe.